Chocolate Cherry Overnight Oats

 Anywho, let’s get down to business.

 Did I mention that these are actually quite healthy?
-We have a base that is filled with oats, almond milk, plain greek yogurt, chia seeds and some unsweetened cocoa powder.
+We have a base that is filled with oats, almond milk, yogurt, chia seeds and some unsweetened cocoa powder.

 We’ll mix it all up and pop it in the fridge to sit overnight.